-- 6.1 In considering the options relating to the future of the Replacement Waste Local Plan: - Cabinet could choose to support the conclusions of the Inspectors Report, and recommend to full Council that the Plan be adopted with both the main modifications set out in the Inspectors Report and the minor modifications supported by Cabinet in December 2016 (the preferred option as recommended in this report).
+- 6.1 The Cabinet considered the following options relating to the future of the Replacement Waste Local Plan: - 1.
+Supporting the conclusions of the Inspector's Report, and recommending to Council that the Plan be adopted with both the main modifications set out in the Inspector's Report and the minor modifications supported by Cabinet in December 2016 (the preferred option).
 This option is the best way to ensure the waste planning decisions made in the County reflect up to date policy and strategy and support sustainable development pursued by district/borough planning authorities. - 2.
-Cabinet could choose not to support the conclusions of the Inspector's Report and recommend to full Council not to adopt the Plan.
+Supporting the conclusions of the Inspector's Report and recommending to Council not to adopt the Plan.
 The Council would then need to decide on an alternative approach to preparing a Waste Local Plan, revisiting existing evidence and undertaking potentially significant additional public consultation.
 Such a process would likely result in a delay measured in years.
-This option also risks penalties for the Councils levied by the government for the absence of an up to date Local Plan. - 3.
-Cabinet could choose not to do anything work on the Replacement Waste Local Plan would cease and the joint planning authorities would be forced to rely on national planning policy and guidance in making planning decisions in future.
-This option also risks penalties for the Councils levied by the government for the absence of an up to date Local Plan.
-This option would not lead to the adoption of a locally derived Waste Local Plan. - 6.2 This report recommends that Cabinet supports the conclusions of the Inspector's Report, and recommend to full Council that the Plan be adopted Option 1.
+This option also risked penalties for the Councils levied by the government for the absence of an up to date Local Plan. - 3.
+Doing nothing work on the Replacement Waste Local Plan would cease and the joint planning authorities would be forced to rely on national planning policy and guidance in making planning decisions in future.
+This option also risked penalties for the Councils levied by the government for the absence of an up to date Local Plan.
+This option would not lead to the adoption of a locally derived Waste Local Plan.

+6.2 Cabinet opted to support the conclusions of the Inspector's Report, and recommend to Council that the Plan be adopted - Option 1.
 It is clearly advantageous for ECC to have a new Waste Local Plan in place as soon as possible.
-This would avoid the risk of new planning applications for development being considered without an up to date Plan - one of the consequences being a lack of certainty regarding where new waste development will take place in the county in the future, and whether such development is indeed required in the Plan area.
+This avoids the risk of new planning applications for development being considered without an up to date Plan - one of the consequences being a lack of certainty regarding where new waste development will take place in the county in the future, and whether such development is indeed required in the Plan area.